mobxjs/mobx/docs/best/decorators.md

 ## Decorator syntax and Create React App (v2)

 * Decorators are only supported out of the box when using TypeScript in `create-react-app@^2.1.1`.
-In older versions use either the `decorate` utility, eject, or the [customize-cra](https://github.com/arackaf/customize-cra) package.
+In older versions or when using vanilla JavaScript use either the `decorate` utility, eject, or the [customize-cra](https://github.com/arackaf/customize-cra) package.

 ---